 Since we have covered the story and the origin of this wonderful dish, Pav Bhaji let me share my thoughts about it too!

 I grew up loving this dish!
 I remember going to a restaurant (which wasn’t that often) and asking my mum if I could order it.
 My favourite was always the “Amul Butter Pav Bhaji” which came in a 3 compartments steel dish with a big knob of butter!
 I still remember the happiness associated with this humble dish.

 My love for “Pav Bhaji” grew to a great extent when my father was posted in Bombay.
 We used to go to Juhu Chowpatty Beach once in a while.
-I remember going there for the first time and not being too fond of that beach, because I could only see the huge number of stalls of street food, games and many other things.
+I remember going there for the first time and not being too fond of that beach because I could only see the huge number of stalls of street food, games and many other things.

-It was crammed with people, but once I got to the actual beach, the mesmerising view of the sea in the front and all the buildings, bunglows on both the sides was something I could never forget.
+It was crammed with people, but once I got to the actual beach, the mesmerising view of the sea in the front and all the buildings, bungalows on both the sides was something I could never forget.
 It was all very much what I had imagined and saw in old Hindi films.

 The first time I had a proper Pav Bhaji was there on that Juhu beach cooked by one Punjabi Uncle who was running his stall for over 40 years.
-The generous amount of butter, the soft, fresh pav and that spicy vibrant red bhaji was out of this world!
+The generous amount of butter, the soft, fresh pav and that spicy vibrant red bhaji were out of this world!

 If you like Vegetable mash recipes then do check out this Vegetarian Keema.

 - ¾ to 1 cup peas, fresh or frozen

 - ½ cup chopped french beans